zuramai/voler/README.md

 ### 🤨 What features are available at voler?
 - This template is responsive
-- This template is made with bootstrap 5 alpha2, css and so on
+- This template is made with bootstrap 5 beta, css and so on
 - This template has many features in it
 - This template is perfect for your website projects
 - And there are many other features and we don't mention them one by one